 In the past, there was a relatively simple solution for this challenge.
 Just as brick and mortar retailers would hire extra seasonal help to man packed storefronts, customer service centers would hire short-term workers and students who were delighted to make some extra cash over the holiday break.

-Hiring seasonal workers has actually gotten easier, if you can believe that: Amazon is reportedly picking up 100,000 more workers for seasonal jobs.
+Hiring seasonal workers was actually easier in late 2020, if you can believe that: Amazon reportedly picked up 100,000 more workers for seasonal jobs.
 But while it’s fairly straightforward to train delivery drivers and warehouse workers, as you know, it’s more complicated to onboard and train customer service center employees.
 As the second wave of the coronavirus hits the U.S. and Europe particularly hard, the challenge is only magnified.

 The good news